-Because the number of sorties (1,408) flown in FY 2009 was similar to the average number of annual sorties (1,380) flown by visiting units, FY 2009 was chosen as the baseline (No Action

-Alternative) for this EA.
-The No Action Alternative typically describes the baseline of current operations that will be used to compare against the Proposed Action and reasonable alternatives.
+Because the number of sorties (1,408) flown in FY 2009 was similar to the average number of annual sorties (1,380) flown by visiting units, FY 2009 was chosen as the baseline (No Action Alternative) for this EA.
+The No Action Alternative typically describes the baseline of current operations that will be used to compare against the Proposed Action.
 The training activities in 2007 were higher than normal and, in FY 2011 through FY 2013, OSB activities decreased substantially below what is anticipated to be required for future training missions.
-Reductions of flight operations in 2010 and 2011 were partially due to repair and closure of the runway at DMAFB.
-Other reasons for the decline in the past 3 years include budget constraints and reduced tempo of deployments to the Middle East.
-For planning purposes, 1,408 local training and cargo/support sorties (fighter/attack, helicopter, and cargo) would be expected under the current training levels or No Action Alternative, which is the number flown in FY 2009.
-The aircraft that could participate in these exercises would vary; however, as evident in Table 2-1, the majority of sorties in any given year are flown by F-16s and A-10Cs.
-The No Action Alternative forms the basis for analysis of other action alternatives, as described below.
+Reductions of flight operations in 2010 and 2011 were partially due to repair and closure of the runway at

+1 DMAFB.
+Other reasons for the decline in the past 3 years include budget constraints, base 2 closure or realignments created under the Base Closure and Realignment Act of 2005, and 3 reduced tempo of deployments to the Middle East.
+For planning purposes, 1,408 local training 4 and cargo/support sorties (fighter/attack, helicopter, and cargo) would be expected under the 5 current training levels or No Action Alternative, which is the number flown in FY 2009.
+The 6 aircraft that could participate in these exercises would vary; however, as evident in Table 2-1, 7 the majority of sorties in any given year are flown by F-16s and A-10Cs.
+The No Action 8 Alternative forms the basis for analysis of other action alternatives, as described below.